.jpg)

 Dublin, 1951

 Open for a discussion, but I would argue there is a corpse.
-20 years ago Kevin's father disappeared in some strange circumstances and now bad guy Basil is wearing his family ring...
+Twenty years ago, Kevin's father disappeared under mysterious circumstances, and now the bad guy, Basil, is wearing his family ring...

-There are two fights, but on both occasions Kevin's opponents are ones who can't stand up back on their feet after countdown to ten.
+There are two fights, but on both occasions, Kevin's opponents are the ones who can't stand back up on their feet after the countdown to ten.

 Title:

-Not really sure, unless "duke" means something in boxing jargo
+Not really sure, unless "duke" means something in boxing jargon

-Well, it's all about boxing isn't it?
-But not really accurate if we are to start splitting hairs.
+Well, it's all about boxing, isn't it?
+However, this is not entirely accurate if we start splitting hairs.
 The thing is that Kevin never actually practices boxing with the punching bag.

 I glanced up into his eyes.
 They were blue, a chilly blue.
 Along with that 'S' curved nose they suggested a personality bordering on the difficult.